Andreas Herbst: Life and career

 Herbst was born in the German Democratic Republic (East Germany) and was almost 35 by the time (as officially identified) of German reunification.
 Between 1977 and 1982 he studied Historical Sciences at Berlin's Humboldt University.
-After obtaining his degree he worked as a research assistant at the Museum for German History (Museum für Deutsche Geschichte) in Berlin.
+After obtaining his degree he worked as a research assistant at the Museum for German History in East Berlin.
 The museum celebrated the nation's history through the Marxist prism, as something driven by class struggle.
 In the context of the changes of 1989/90 the East German government decided to close it during 1990.
 Herbst moved on to work for the Berlin Historical Commission, now being transformed under the leadership of Wolfram Fischer.

 In 1998 he took a job at the Centre for European Social Research at Mannheim University.
-Since 2001 has worked for the German Resistance Memorial Center in Berlin, currently as the Exhibitions Organiser.
+Since 2001 he has worked for the German Resistance Memorial Center in Berlin, currently as the Exhibitions Organiser.
 In 2022 he signed a petition at Roskilde Festival for banning the sale of cage-raised chicken in COOP.